Ex-Cyclone Alfred Sparks Flood Warnings In Eastern Australia - UrduPoint

 "Its impact will be serious and will intensify over coming hours and indeed over coming days."

-"We're literally talking about a failure in the levee and a significant rush of water," the state's emergency services chief, Michael Wassing, told reporters.

-Evacuation orders have been issued for 16,200 people in New South Wales, emergency services said.
+Evacuation orders have been issued for 16,200 people in New South Wales, where 30 flood rescues have been carried out over the past 24 hours, emergency services said.

-A "staggering" number of more than 239,000 properties in southeast Queensland were without power on Saturday morning after winds toppled power lines or blew trees and debris into them, utility group Energex said.

-It was too dangerous for crews to work in some blacked-out areas, Energex Brisbane area manager Chris Graham told national broadcaster ABC.
+New South Wales Premier Chris Minns told a news conference the emergency was not over.

+"It's not over for the following reasons: The rivers are full.
+The rain is continuing and expected to keep falling in the days ahead.
+And wind conditions are very high and extreme," he said.

 Recent Stories